 Mortgage Stress: Shop Around

 As you can see from our analysis, it’s tough in today’s market to avoid mortgage stress.
-Spending over 30% of a household’s income into a mortgage creates all sorts of other pressures, including not being able to afford other bills and maintain general wellbeing.
-It’s a really difficult situation and our analysis suggests many families across New Zealand are facing financial pain.
+Spending over 33% of a household’s income on a mortgage creates all sorts of other pressures, including not being able to afford other bills and maintain general wellbeing.
+This is why it’s always important to shop around and open discussions with banks and lenders to try to achieve the best possible deals.

 Compare with Canstar for the Cheapest Mortgage Rates